charlesoller/aa05-arrays/aa05-array-methods-big-o/README.md

 Time complexity: O(1)
 Space complexity: O(1)
-Justification: The code will run n times, making the time complexity O(n) (it will run more, as n grows).
+Justification: The function takes the same amount of time, each time, as the input size is constant, and this produces a linear graph.
 The space complexity is O(1) because we have a definite value for how much space the function will take up.

 [push on MDN][push]

 ## `arr.pop()`

-Time complexity: O(?)
+Time complexity: O(1)
 Space complexity: O(?)
-Justification: _Fill this in_
+Justification: The line produced by running the function is straight.
+It always does the same operation.

 [pop on MDN][pop]

 ## `arr.shift()`

-Time complexity: O(?)
+Time complexity: O(n)
 Space complexity: O(?)
 Justification: _Fill this in_